-There is so, so much food that I was grateful a food lecture and sampling tour was provided as part of my river cruise itinerary with Uniworld.
-The below is a mix of what I learned, things I ate, and what I saw.
+There is so, so much food that I was grateful for a food lecture and sampling tour that was provided as part of my river cruise itinerary with Uniworld.
+Below is a mix of what I learned, things I ate, and what I saw.

 Sausage and Other Grilled Meats